 With a total depth of 1582.54 m bRT, borehole SM11 is the borehole sampled to the highest resolution in this study.
-At its base, SM11 terminates in the Fordon Evaporite Formation of EZ2 (Aislaby Group), a 134.14 m thick sequence of halite, sulphatic halite, polyhalite, anhydrite and halite/sylvinite.
-At the boundary between EZ2/3 (Aislaby Group/Teeside Group), the Grey Salt Clay, a 0.9 m thick interval of argillaceous limestone/dolomitic mudstone, separates the Fordon Evaporite Formation from the Brotherton Formation.
+At its base, SM11 terminates in the Fordon Evaporite Formation of EZ2, a 134.14 m thick sequence of halite, sulphatic halite, polyhalite, anhydrite and halite/sylvinite.
+At the boundary between EZ2/3, the Grey Salt Clay, a 0.9 m thick interval of argillaceous limestone/dolomitic mudstone, separates the Fordon Evaporite Formation from the Brotherton Formation.
 The Brotherton Formation represents the carbonate phase of EZ3 and comprises 46.4 m of dolomitic limestone.
 The evaporative phase of EZ3 is represented by a total of 66.3 m of the Billingham Anhydrite (19.65 m), Boulby Halite (Units B & A) (43.3 m), Boulby Potash (Unit C) (2.15 m) and Boulby Halite (Unit D) (1.2 m).
-The Carnallitic Marl Formation, a 23.44 m thick hygroscopic reddish brown mudstone, lies at the boundary between EZ3/4 (Teeside Group/Staintondale Group).
+The Carnallitic Marl Formation, a 23.44 m thick hygroscopic reddish brown mudstone, lies at the boundary between EZ3/4.
 On top of this lies the 0.7 m thick dolomite of the Upgang Formation, the Sherburn Anhydrite (8.26 m), Sneaton Halite (Units B & A) (16.30 m), the Sneaton Potash (Unit C) (2.9 m) and Sneaton Halite (Units E & D) (20.65 m).
-The start of EZ5, and the Staintondale Group/Eskdale Group boundary is marked by the mudstone/siltstone of the Sleights Siltstone, which is topped by the final part of the Zechstein, the Littlebeck Anhydrite (0.9 m).
+The start of EZ5 is marked by the mudstone/siltstone of the Sleights Siltstone, which is topped by the final part of the Zechstein, the Littlebeck Anhydrite (0.9 m).
 SM11 then passes up into the Roxby Formation, and up into the Triassic through to the topsoil.
 A total of 126 samples were collected from SM11 ranging from the Fordon Evaporite Formation through to the Bröckelshiefer.

 Borehole SM14b Woodsmith Mine North Shaft [TA 054892]

 Borehole SM14b is the shortest length of borehole core sampled in this study, although originally drilled to a depth of 1627.27 m bRT.
-Available for sampling was under 10m of the upper part of the Fordon Evaporite Formation (EZ2), the Grey Salt Clay (EZ3), and the lower part of the Brotherton Formation (EZ3), fortunately capturing the EZ2/3 (Aislaby Group/Teeside Group boundary).
+Available for sampling was under 10m of the upper part of the Fordon Evaporite Formation (EZ2), the Grey Salt Clay (EZ3), and the lower part of the Brotherton Formation (EZ3), fortunately capturing the EZ2/3.
 Of the original 368.52 m of core extracted, 9.67 m of the Fordon Evaporite Formation through to the lower part of the Brotherton Formation from which 9 samples were taken.

 Salterford Farm (Oxton) [SK 605528]